 Syntax of the Primary Key Constraint

-Let’s break down how to write the SQL command for creating a primary key.
+Now let’s break down how to write the SQL command to create a primary key.
 This command is known as the SQL PRIMARY KEY syntax:

 To create a new table with a primary key, you would use the following structure: